ROCm/rccl/docs/api-reference/api-library.rst

 It has been optimized to achieve high bandwidth on platforms using PCIe, xGMI as well as networking using InfiniBand Verbs or TCP/IP sockets.
 RCCL supports an arbitrary number of GPUs installed in a single node or multiple nodes, and can be used in either single- or multi-process (e.g., MPI) applications.

-The collective operations are implemented using ring and tree algorithms and have been optimized for throughput and latency.
-For best performance, small operations can be either batched into larger operations or aggregated through the API.

 .. doxygenindex::